gvwilson/thirdbit/src/fiction/iffy/index.md

 manufactured fifty-eight years ago in a restitution labor camp near Glenavy in South New Zealand.
-It was a single-cylinder deadbolt with a double-slotted key (dimensions danced neon along the wireframe in her head).
+It was a single-cylinder deadbolt with a double-slotted key (neon dimensions danced along the wireframe in her head).
 The inset in the cinderblock wall was a basic steel tube—there was nothing for her there—but the blocking plate was held in place by three simple back-screws.*